 Sloppy Chickpea BBQ Sandwiches

 I hope you love this recipe as much as we do!
 If you tried it, please use the rating system in the recipe card and leave a comment below with your feedback.

-- 2 tablespoons vegan Worcestershire sauce, (Annie's and The Wizard's are both vegan) (or use 1 tablespoon balsamic vinegar and 1 tablespoon molasses)
+- 2 tablespoons vegan Worcestershire sauce The Wizard's and Annie's brands are both vegan (or use 1 tablespoon balsamic vinegar and 1 tablespoon molasses)